 Merfolk live for centuries but have no afterlife.
 One of them, a princess, is deeply curious about the world above but isn't permitted to go to the surface until she turns fifteen.
 She is the youngest of her sisters, and when each of them comes of age, they return with stories about the wonderful sights to be seen up there.
 When her turn finally comes, she sees a young prince's sixteenth birthday celebration, and she also rescues him from drowning after it ends.
 She leaves him unconscious on shore, near a temple where he can be found, but she has already fallen in love with him.

-Unable to enjoy life below the waves, the mermaid makes a deal with the Sea Witch to become human, but at heavy cost.
-The Sea Witch grants her legs and inhuman grace, but it will feel painful to walk, as if she is always stepping on swords.
-The mermaid also gives her tongue as payment.
-If she can make the Prince fall in love with her and marry her, she can gain a share in his soul and be human all her life, but if he marries another, she will die at the next dawn after his wedding day.
+Unable to enjoy life below the waves, the mermaid makes a deal with the Sea Witch to become human.
+The cost is steep: the Sea Witch can grant her legs and inhuman grace, but every step will feel like she is walking on knives.
+The mermaid must also give her voice as payment.
+And her humanity is only conditional: if she can make the prince fall in love with her and marry her, she can gain a share in his soul and be truly human, but if he marries another, she will die at the next sunrise.

 The story has been adapted several times, from ballets, to musicals, to the 1989 Disney animated musical.
 The film changed the Bittersweet Ending to a Happily Ever After, and several adaptations have followed suit.

 Provides Examples Of

 - Act of True Love: The mermaid is given one last chance to save herself by killing the prince as he lies sleeping.
 She refuses it, allowing him to live happily with his new wife.
 In doing so, she is rewarded by being transformed into a daughter of the air.